Dominique Darbois

-Dominique Darbois (5 April 1925 – 6 September 2014) was a French photojournalist and author, noted for her humanist studies of exotic locales, artifacts, children, and primitive peoples.
+Dominique Darbois (5 April 1925 – 6 September 2014) was a French photojournalist and author, noted for her humanist studies of diverse locales, artifacts, children, and colonized peoples.

 Darbois was born in Paris and during the Second World War was active in the Free French Forces.
 She was imprisoned for two years in the Cité de Muette housing estate in Drancy near Paris, which had become an internment camp.
 On liberation in 1944 she received the Croix de Guerre for her work with the French Resistance.

 In 1946 Darbois began photographing professionally, beginning with journalism work in Cambodia.
-From 1949 to the end of her life, she worked throughout the world, including Laos, Indonesia, USSR, Australia, Mexico, Guatemala, Algeria, Iran, and the Congo.
+From 1949 to the end of her life, she worked throughout the world, including Laos, Indonesia, the USSR, Australia, Mexico, Guatemala, Algeria, Iran, and the Congo.
 In 1952, she received the “Prix Exploration” from the President of the French Republic.
 In the course of her many voyages, Darbois often declared herself annoyed with "le colonialisme européen," and has involved herself with "anti-colonialist struggles" in Indochina, Algeria and in Cuba.
 During the Algerian period, she involved herself with the network of Réseau Jeanson.